 The time-temperature-pressure worst case data can then be presented in a variety of formats.
-The data can be presented on simple graphs, for example heat rise against temperature, graphs showing self-heating with temperature or it is possible to make kinetic and thermodynamic analysis of the data using the analysis software package, ARCCal+.
+The data can be presented on simple graphs, for example heat rise against temperature, graphs showing self-heating with temperature or it is possible to make kinetic and thermodynamic analysis of the data using the analysis software package, ARCCal.
+These are shown on the next page.